higersky/motd-templater/README.md

 # MOTD Templater

-A SSH Login Banner Generator for Linux
+A SSH Login Banner Generator for Linux, based on templates inspired by formatted strings.

 ## Installation